Telecom Italia rebel investor calls for Brazil partnership -sources

-MILAN Telecom Italia (TLIT.MI) rebel investor Marco Fossati told an analyst meeting that a partnership with Vivendi's (VIV.PA) GVT subsidiary in Brazil would help the Italian phone group relaunch its business, two participants at the meeting said on Wednesday.
+MILAN Nov 6 Telecom Italia rebel investor Marco Fossati told an analyst meeting that a partnership with Vivendi's GVT subsidiary in Brazil would help the Italian phone group relaunch its business, two participants at the meeting said on Wednesday.

 The Italian businessman flew to London on Wednesday to outline his plans for the heavily indebted company following his request last month to call a shareholder meeting to decide on an overhaul of the group's board.